shaoservicenow/sapmodernizationlab/guidebook.md

 ## Goal

-In this lab, you will learn how ServiceNow Creator Workflows can help you to modernize your ERP processes with the tools and functionalities available on the ServiceNow platform.
+In this lab, you will learn how ServiceNow Creator Workflows can help you to modernize ERP processes with the tools and functionalities available on the ServiceNow platform.

 ## Background